+How do I discern my vocation?
 What should I do if I think I am being called?
-My son is interested in the priesthood, but I have no idea where to begin!
-Everybody is talking about “discernment” – what’s the big deal?
-What is the difference between diocesan and religious priests?
-What is a religious brother anyway?
 Why do seminarians have to study so much?
-There are many questions, and if you ask a priest or brother or seminarian, you will find a way to simply appreciate the rich diversity of vocations in the church and the wisdom of centuries distilled in our particular way of life.
-What is your calling?
+There are many questions, and if you ask a priest or brother or seminarian, you will find an appreciation of the rich diversity of vocations in the church and the wisdom of centuries distilled in our particular way of life.

 Br.
 Leland ThorpeOMV Seminarian